 The Ashoka cut is a modified cushion-cut with a rectangular shape and rounded corners.
 The modern Ashoka cut is exclusively available through diamond jeweler William Goldberg and its partners.

-Ashoka-cut diamonds have become exceedingly rare because making them requires a large rough diamond at least three carats in size that is essentially flawless.
-“Less than 10 percent of all rough diamonds mined each year even possess the potential to be carved into an Ashoka cut,” Gemist founder and CEO Madeline Fraser told Brides.
+Ashoka-cut diamonds are exceedingly rare because making them requires a large rough diamond—one that's at least three carats in size and essentially flawless.
+“Less than 10 percent of all rough diamonds mined each year even possess the potential to be carved into an Ashoka cut,” Gemist founder and CEO, Madeline Fraser, tells Brides.

-When looking for the perfect Ashoka cut, keep the 4 C’s in mind: cut, color, clarity, and carat.
-“If you have your heart set on an Ashoka-cut diamond, then your first priority will be the cut,” says McCawley.
+- What should be your main priority when looking at Ashoka-cut diamonds?
+“If you have your heart set on an Ashoka-cut diamond, then your first priority will be the cut,” says Lauren McCawley.
 “Your jeweler may source a few Ashoka cuts within your budget for you to consider.
 Look for the stone that really catches your attention, as each diamond has its own unique characteristics.”

 How to Care for Your Ashoka-Cut Diamond